-- •In a "hydrogen economy," hydrogen is used to power our cars, homes, and businesses. - Hydrogen can be made from abundant and diverse resources found right here in the United States. - Fuel cells can power almost anything, from laptops to cars to homes. - Just like gasoline and other fuels, hydrogen can be used safely. - Fuel Cells can play a key role in disaster relief and recovery and provide distributed generation and emergency power.
+- •Hydrogen can be used to power our cars, homes, and businesses. - Hydrogen can be made from abundant and diverse resources found right here in the United States. - Fuel cells can power almost anything, from laptops to cars to homes. - Just like gasoline and other fuels, hydrogen can be used safely. - Fuel Cells can play a key role in disaster relief and recovery and provide distributed generation and emergency power. - Hydrogen is an energy carrier.